panoptes/panoptes.github.io/hardware/camera_box.md

 * Use a hacksaw to cut of the short end.
 If you have a bandsaw use it.
 * Once cut, use a large flat file to flatten the end and clean up the edges.
 * Remove the plate from the vice.
-* Mark the position of the 3 counter bored holes on the top surface (These are the lower 3 holes in the top view) and a central hole.
+* Mark the position of the three (3) counter-bored holes on the top surface (These are the lower three (3) holes in the top view) and a central hole.
 * Place the plate back in the vice with marked side facing up.
 * To drill out the central hole, start with a 6 mm drill bit and drill through the plate.
-Then step up the drill bit size to 10 and finally 13 mm.
-Debur the edges of the hole with a deburring tool or small round file.
+Then step up the drill bit size to 10 mm and finally 15 mm.
+Deburr the edges of the hole with a deburring tool or small round file.
-* The 3 counter bored holes are for M6 socket head screws.
+* The three (3) counter bored holes are for M6 socket head screws.
 Start by drilling out a 7 mm hole all the way through.
 Once this is complete, widen the hole to an 11 mm diameter down to a depth of 6 mm.
 * Remove the plate from the vice and turn over.
-Mark the position of the 2 counter bored holes that go on the bottom side (lower two holes in the bottom view image).
+Mark the position of the two (2) counter-bored holes that go on the bottom side (lower two holes in the bottom view image).
 Make sure to use the same reference surface when measuring the plate on the bottom side, its easy to make a mistake the plate is flipped.
 * Place the plate back in the vice with marked side facing up.
 * Start by drilling out a 7 mm hole all the way through.
 Once this is complete, widen the hole to an 11 mm diameter down to a depth of 6 mm.
 * Remove the plate form the vice.
 Turn the plate up so that the top surface is up once again.
 Mark two straight lines perpendicular to the top edge of the plate that are tangential with the central hole (as per the top view of the drawing).